busycaesar/MERN_Stack_Template/Frontend/README.md

 1. Project information

 To setup the project information, open `Frontend/package.json` file.
-Update the value of three keys in this file, that is, "name", "author" and "repository" as required.
+Update the value of three keys in this file, that is, "name", "description", "author" and "repository" as required.

 2. Documentation information and configuration